safaa-mojahed/PSEU-Members--Team/README.md

 I used this applications while working:
-This project is done by using: visual studio code program github
+This project is done by using: visual studio code program, github,
-Adobe xd
+Adobe xd,

 I write this project in :
-html
+html,
-SASS
+SASS,
 javascript